3rd Field Artillery Regiment (United States): History

 Although the 3rd Field Artillery Regiment was only constituted in 1907, its constituent elements trace their history to various numbered companies of artillery dating back to 1794.
+1st Battalion was organized on 30 June 1794 at Governor’s Island, New York, under the command of Captain Alexander Thompson.
 Under a myriad of designations, these separate batteries fought in Canada during the War of 1812, against the Seminoles during the Indian Wars, in numerous campaigns during the Mexican War and Civil War, and in both Cuba and Puerto Rico during the Spanish–American War.

-The regiment's antecedents fought in the War of 1812, the Battle of Sharpsburg, the Battle of Gettysburg, the battle of Cold Harbor, the battle of the Wilderness, and the Battle of Petersburg.
+The regiment's antecedents fought in the War of 1812 at the Battle of Point Iroquois, in the American Civil War at the Battle of Antietam, the Battle of Gettysburg, the Battle of Cold Harbor, the Battle of the Wilderness, and the Siege of Petersburg.

 During the Philippine–American War, the regiment was sent to the Philippines.
 In 1899, General Loyd Wheaton, with a force under his command which included elements of the regiment, perpetrated a massacre of Filipino civilians in the town of Titatia.
 A. A. Barnes, a soldier in the G Battery of the regiment, wrote a letter to his brother describing the massacre: